 Getting to school safely is challenging enough in the city, but take crossing guards out of the situation and parents say it is a recipe for disaster.

-In this edition of “Furry Friend Finder,” CBS 2’s Vanessa Murdock and Weijia Jiang introduce us to Speedy and Lara, who are looking for homes.
+In this edition of “Furry Friend Finder,” CBS 2’s Vanessa Murdock and Diane Macedo introduce us to Tina and Lila, who are looking for homes.

 New Yorkers will be ponying up to Trump Rink this weekend for the first ever Central Park Horse show, a combination of sport and show meant to appeal to the masses.